SimonCB765/PatientExtraction/README.md

 # PatientExtraction

 ## Input File Format
-if the exact same condition name is used more than once, then the last one takes precendence
+if the exact same condition name is used more than once, then the last one takes precedence
-    all information from previous occurences are removed Codes ending in % are expanded to contain all child codes Codes can have no full stops (e.g. 101) or full stops (e.g. 101..)
+    all information from previous occurrences are removed Codes ending in % are expanded to contain all child codes Codes can have no full stops (e.g. 101) or full stops (e.g. 101..)
 Can't combine full stops and %